dwalizer/blog/content/blog/gatsby-future-post/index.md

 tags: ["react", "gatsby", "programming"]
 ---

+**UPDATE: I switched this from using moment to dayjs, since moment is outdated.**

 I've been a bit busier recently, and so it's been more beneficial for me to plan ahead for the next several days / tasks, and to use my free time to knock several things out at once.
 But I don't necessarily want to just dump all that work into the world at once.
 So, I wanted to make